US finalizing rule to allow farmers to legally grown hemp

-The rule also makes hemp producers eligible for U.S. Department of Agriculture programs, including insurance coverage.
+The rule establishes requirements for licensing, maintaining records on land where hemp will be grown, testing the levels of THC, and disposal of plants that don’t meet the requirements.
+It also makes hemp producers eligible for U.S. Department of Agriculture programs.

-Agriculture Secretary Sonny Perdue said Tuesday that the USDA will publish an interim final rule Thursday that formalizes the hemp program approved in the 2018 farm bill.
+Agriculture Secretary Sonny Perdue says the agency will publish an interim final rule Thursday that formalizes the hemp program approved in the 2018 farm bill.

-States and Native American tribes can now submit plans for hemp production for USDA approval.
+States and Native American tribes can now submit production plans for USDA approval.

 Copyright 2019 The Associated Press.
 All rights reserved.
 This material may not be published, broadcast, rewritten or redistributed.